 Learning Arabic may present more challenges to the average native English speaker compared to those more closely related Indo-European languages, but having a level of competency in this language will distinguish your CV from many others in the pile.

-The highest growth in internet use last year also occurred in the Middle East, so for those who market online (and who doesn’t these days?), being able to translate and deliver digital services to the Arabic-speaking world means tapping into profitable markets where there is a significantly high concentration of consumer spending power.
+The Middle East is where some of the highest growth in internet use is occurring lately, so for those who market online (and who doesn’t these days?), being able to translate and deliver digital services to the Arabic-speaking world means tapping into profitable markets where there is a significantly high concentration of consumer spending power.